surveyjs/survey-library/docs/LibraryOverview.md

   FunctionFactory.Instance.register("asyncFunc", asyncFunc, true);
 ```

-The code sample below demonstrates how to add and register a custom asynchronous function (_isCountryExist_).
-This function is used in an expression validator.
+The following code example demonstrates how to implement and register a custom asynchronous function (_isCountryExist_).
+In the example, this function is used in a text question's validator of the expression type.

 ```javascript
 async function isCountryExist(params) {